 Note: this strategy primarily works great for very targeted searches in terms of area and your target property, especially land.
 This is a “sniper” method not a “fishing with dynamite” like direct mail can be, for example.

-I specifically use this strategy to identify vacant infill lots to buy for my new construction business (detailed training on new construction here)
+I specifically use this strategy to identify vacant infill lots to buy for my new construction business.

 To start your online driving for dollars process, track down the online public tax records in your area.